 Contributions of ETH will be made directly by the Contributor to the address as defined in paragraph 6.
 Furthermore, the Contribution Software creates a Contribution Wallet, which is under the control of the Contributor and will be created for the extraordinary event, that the ETH have to be refunded.
 The Contribution Software will also create a 12-word seed, from which the Cosmos key pair will be derived.
 The information regarding the source, amount, and Cosmos Address of the Contribution will be recorded on the Ethereum blockchain (see paragraph 22).
 The Contributor will need to securely store the seed to prevent the risk of losing their atoms.

-The maximum contribution amount per Contributor will be the BTC equivalent of USD 1,000,000.00 (one million US dollars) calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period.
+The maximum contribution amount per Contributor will be the BTC equivalent of USD $1,000,000.00 (one million US dollars) calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period.

-The minimal Contribution amount per User will be the amount of ETH and/or BTC equivalent of USD 10.00 (ten US dollars) (“Minimal Contribution”) calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period.
+The minimal Contribution amount per User will be the BTC equivalent of USD $10.00 (ten US dollars) (“Minimal Contribution”) calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period.
 If a User makes a contribution of less than the Minimal Contribution, it will still be counted as a Contribution and no refund is possible.
 However, there will be no recommendation for ATOM allocation as set forth below (see section 4).

 Contribution Information